-As long as political risk probabilities and discount rates are constant over time, an exact mapping between political risk probabilities and discount rate adjustments exists.
-Yet, such simple mappings are not always possible, for example, when recovery values have to be taken into account (see Section 4.3).
+when political risk probabilities are not constant over time, or recovery values must be taken into account, the mapping is more complex (see Section 4.3).
 In this paper, we derive political risk spreads for various countries that incorporate up-to-date market information regarding political risk, but are not contaminated by other risks.
 We now show that extant approaches fail to do so.